FlavScents AInsights Entry for Acetal (CAS: 105-57-7)

 2. Sensory Profile

 Acetal is known for its pleasant, fruity odor reminiscent of green apples and pears.
-It is often described as having a light, ethereal quality with moderate intensity and good diffusion.
-The compound serves as an impact note in formulations, providing a fresh and crisp character.
-While specific taste and odor thresholds are not widely documented, acetal is typically used in low concentrations due to its potent sensory attributes.
+It is often described as having a light, fresh, and slightly sweet aroma.
+The compound is used as an impact note in flavor formulations, providing a crisp and refreshing character.
+Its odor threshold is relatively low, making it effective even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature